charkost/prosopite/README.md

 escaping data from messages sent to the Rails logger, or want to tag them differently with your own custom logger.

+The logger is expected to have a `warn` method that takes a string.

 ```ruby
 # Turns off logging with red highlights, but still sends them to the Rails logger
 Prosopite.custom_logger = Rails.logger